Are you looking for information about offers, devices or your account?

 We recognise the important role of civil society advocacy.
 We value constructive dialogue with civil society, including human rights defenders, to advance respect for human rights.
 We also partner with civil society on research such as our work with Access Now on artificial intelligence and Human Rights.

-This year, we were recognised in the Global Child Forum Benchmark, the State of Children’s Rights and Business 2021, as a leader and the top scoring company in the Technology and Telecommunications sector.
+In 2023, we were recognised in the Global Child Forum’s benchmark report, 'The State of Children’s Rights & Business 2023' as a leader, and were within the top 10 scoring companies across all industries, globally.

 We firmly believe that the most effective approach to advancing human rights in our sector is to work together as an industry.
 We are therefore an active participant in many industry groups in business and human rights: